Blaze Bayley: Iron Maiden (1994–1999)

+Solo career (1999–present)

-Blaze (1999–2007)
+BLAZE / Blaze Bayley (1999–2007)

-Following Bayley's departure from Iron Maiden in 1999, he began a solo career when he formed his own band, Blaze, in March that year.
-Bayley recruited guitarist Steve Wray, guitarist John Slater, bassist Rob Naylor and drummer Jeff Singer, and signed a deal with German label SPV, releasing the band's debut studio album Silicon Messiah in 2000.
+Following Bayley's departure from Iron Maiden in 1999, he began a solo career when he formed his own band, "BLAZE", in March that year.
+Bayley recruited guitarist Steve Wray, guitarist John Slater, bassist Rob Naylor and drummer Jeff Singer, and signed a deal with German label SPV, releasing his debut studio album Silicon Messiah in 2000.
 The album was followed up by Tenth Dimension in 2002 and the band's first live album in 2003, As Live as It Gets.
-All those albums had positive reviews.
-But financial problems and some issues with the record company soon led to changes in the band.
+All those albums had positive reviews, but financial problems and some issues with the record company soon led to changes in the band.

 After recording the live album, Jeff Singer announced he was leaving.
 Three months later, Rob Naylor was also leaving.
 Session drummer Phil Greenhouse and bassist Wayne Banks were hired for the rest of the Tenth Dimension tour until permanent replacements could be found.
 Guitarist Jason Banks was drafted in for a few gigs at the end of 2003 to cover for John Slater.

 At the end of 2003, Blaze began writing material for their third studio album, Blood & Belief.
 Phil Greenhouse was replaced on drums by Jason Bowld for recording and Dave Knight for touring.
 The band began to tour for the album shortly after it was released in 2004, but were set back again by the news that John Slater could not perform a large section of the tour.
 Despite rejoining the band later in the year, Slater eventually left the band in September with Steve Wray to form the band Rise to Addiction.
 Bassist Wayne Banks and drummer Dave Knight left the band to join the Robin Gibb band in September 2004.

-Blaze performed a number of shows in 2004 and 2005 with the lineup of Bayley, guitarist Oliver Palotai, guitarist Luca Princiotta, bassist Nick Douglas, and drummer Daniel Löble.
+Blaze performed a number of shows in 2004 and 2005 with the line-up of Bayley, guitarist Oliver Palotai, guitarist Luca Princiotta, bassist Nick Douglas, and drummer Daniel Löble.
 The two guitarists were eventually kept on as full members.
-The band's lineup shifted once again when Löble quit to join German power metal band Helloween early in 2005 and when Douglas returned to another German heavy metal band, Doro.
+The band's line-up shifted once again when Löble quit to join German power metal band Helloween early in 2005 and when Douglas returned to another German heavy metal band, Doro.
 The two were replaced by unknown German musicians Daniel Schild and Christian Ammann respectively.
-With the new lineup, Blaze began to work on a fourth studio album for a release in 2007, but in January that year it was announced the entire line-up had to separate from Bayley due to serious financial matters.
-Following the lineup change, Bayley opted to rename the band under his name, Blaze Bayley.
+With the new line-up, Blaze began to work on a fourth studio album for a release in 2007, but in January that year it was announced the entire line-up had to separate from Bayley due to serious financial matters.
+Following the line-up change, Bayley opted to rename the band under his name, Blaze Bayley.